WPTechInnovation/wpw-doc-dev/docs/getting-started-with-go.md

 ## Getting started with Go

-To code against the raw Go SDK, you will need to install Go and the Golang SDK.
+To code against the raw Go SDK, you'll need to install Go and the Golang SDK.
 Alternatively, you can code against one of the multiple language wrappers, which give access to the SDK.

 The Golang SDK communicates with these other languages using RPC calls (in both directions), and the wrappers in the background interface using Thrift.
 This is not exposed to you as a developer; you work with the Interface layer in your language of choice.
 We've got SDKs in the following languages:
 <div class="download">